WhiteHouse/buildmanager/README.md

      downloads a project with its own make file, drush make will NOT automatically build the stuff specified by that make file.)

+     For projects being included in your local repo as subtrees, your make file must include a "revision" (commit ID) to specify a version number.

+     You can easily add/override a revision into a make file missing a revision ID like this (imagine these two lines are the contents of your simple build.make):

+       includes[base] = projects/example_distro/build-example-distro.make
+       projects[my_project][download][revision] = abc1234

   2. Set up config for your own site build in site_make.example.yml.
 This includes (see site_make.example.yml):